 Without any doubt, Napoleon!
 Everyone knows a little about him, so as soon as you start talking about him on a tour, people really open up their ears and eyes.
 What a character — charismatic, egocentric, and a megalomaniac.
 Perhaps I would also include Marie-Antoinette.
 She is connected to the revolution, a princess, a queen, a prisoner — both guilty and innocent — and a martyr.
 Who could not feel empathy toward her and feel some emotion regarding her terrible fate.
 Americans are always excited to talk about the revolution.
 It reminds them of their own, and the liberty they got after a long fight — which happened in collaboration with the French.
 As I said earlier, they feel that French link, that link to old history, and feel like they are a part of it.

-The big Mont St. Michel project that removes the parking lot and the road to the abbey — making it a true island again — seems incredible.
-Are there other exciting changes planned for France?
+The big Mont St-Michel project that removes the parking lot and the road to the abbey — making it a true island again — seems incredible.

-Back in the 19th century, the Mont St. Michel suddenly became a big, big tourist destination among Europe's well-to-do.
+Back in the 19th century, the Mont St-Michel suddenly became a big, big tourist destination among Europe's well-to-do.
 To spare these bourgeois visitors the chore of walking to the site, a causeway with a train track was built.
 The consequences have been disastrous.
 The huge, flat bay has the highest tides registered in the world, after Canada's Bay of Fundy.
 The result is that, for more than a century, this causeway has blocked the naturally strong flow of sea water, so all the sediments brought in by the high tides could not be flushed away by the low tides.
 Step by step, the area has become silted-up to the point where one can only see the Mont as an island once or twice a month!
-The causeway demolition will allow the tides to make the Mont a true island twice a day, as it was in historic times.
-Reaching the site will be well worth the extra effort.
+The causeway demolition allows the tides to make the Mont a true island twice a day, as it was in historic times.
+Reaching the site without the causeway is well worth the extra effort.
 Believe me, the exercise will help keep our visitors in good health!